-As the New Mexico Program Director at Forward Together, Jessica oversees the program to ensure that it is moving policy and culture shift work that meets the needs of all New Mexico families.
-Jessica manages the planning, development, and evaluation of year-round civic engagement strategies in the state.
+As the New Mexico Program Director at Forward Together, Jessica supports the planning, implementation, and evaluation of leadership development, civic engagement, and communication strategies in the state.
 She enjoys work that places New Mexico families at the center of change and enjoys collaborating on resources and curricula that expand our knowledge and help us grow.
 Jessica brings nearly 20 years of experience working in nonprofits.
-Prior to joining Forward Together, Jessica spent twelve years at Media Literacy Project where she led a program for young women of color that centered on reproductive justice and video production.
-She has designed curriculum, taught classes to middle and high school students, and trained nationally and internationally in media literacy and media justice.
-Jessica has a heart for leadership development, organizational development, and creating beautiful civic engagement resources that are accessible to communities.
-When not at work, Jessica enjoys spending time with her two sons, reading nonfiction, and hiking in the mountains.
+Prior to joining Forward Together, Jessica spent twelve years at Media Literacy Project where she led a program for young women of color that centered on reproductive justice and video production, taught classes to middle and high school students, and delivered trainings across the country.
+Jessica has a heart for leadership development, organizational development, and creating beautiful resources that are accessible to communities.
+When not at work, Jessica enjoys spending time with her family, cooking, reading nonfiction, and hiking in the mountains.

 Tatiana Falcón Rodríguez, MA, MPH currently works as a Community Engagement Specialist for a local Albuquerque nonprofit health system.
 She has been an active member of Strong Families New Mexico since its inception and has worked to address health disparities in communities of color in Albuquerque for six years.
 Tatiana was awarded a Master of Public Health (MPH) degree from the University of New Mexico in 2014 with a concentration in Community Health.
 She also previously completed a Master of Arts in Women’s Studies from the University of Florida.
 Tatiana is originally from Puerto Rico (born and raised) and where she attended college at the University of Puerto Rico, Rio Piedras campus for a Bachelor of Arts in Psychology.
 Tatiana was the first person in her family to “take the plunge” and move out of the island searching for new opportunities.
 She’s been in the US for eight years, and the last six have been in New Mexico which she now calls home